rtmigo/file_errors/README.md

 Extensions were unit-tested on **Linux**, **Windows** and **MacOS**.
 Mobile systems such as **Android** and **iOS** have the same kernels as their desktop relatives.
-So the error messages are almost certainly the same.
+So their error codes are the same.

 ## isNoSuchFileOrDirectory